elemprod/lptask/docs/style_guide.md

 Embedded processors can have a wide range of capabilities from the simple 8-bit 1980's era PICmicro to a 4 GHz 32-core headless edge computer.
-The LPTASK library targets low to medium power single core embedded processors, typically 32-bits with at least 8kB of ROM.
+The LPTASK library targets low to medium-power single core embedded processors, typically 32-bits with at least 8kB of ROM.
 The ARM Cortex processor will be a very common target for the library but it can be used with any processor for which a C complier is available.

-We define the anticipated target here, at the beginning of the style guide, since the target has guided the project convention selections presented below despite our desire to keep the project as platform agnostic as possible.
-The choice of a simple boolean return values is one example of this influence.
+We define the anticipated target here, at the beginning of the style guide, since the target selection has heavily influenced the style guide, despite our desire to keep the project as platform agnostic as possible.

 ## Naming Conventions

-The `Snake Case` naming convention is used with lower cases letters.
+The [Snake Case](https://en.wikipedia.org/wiki/Snake_case) naming convention is used with lower cases letters.
 Spaces are replaced with underscores "_."
 Constant value definitions and macros use upper case letters and the same underscore separator.

-All publicly accessible functions, macros and scheduler specific type names have "sched_" prepended to provide module level naming scope.
+All publicly accessible functions, macros and scheduler specific type names have "sched_" prepended to provide module-level naming scope.

-Functions names which operate on a scheduler task have "sched_task_" prepended.
+Functions' which operate on a scheduler task have "sched_task_" prepended to their name.

 Platform specific functions should have "sched_port_" prepended to indicate that they are specific to the particular processor or processor family and need to